 Upper Saranac Lake is a well-known lake trout fishery.
 At one time, the lake served as a brood stock egg source for "Adirondack" strain lake trout.
 A declining lake trout population (perhaps linked to DDT spraying in the 1950's and 60's) lead DEC to drop the lake as an egg source in the late 1960's.
 A protective 23" minimum size limit for lakers was established in 1982 in an effort to rebuild adult spawning stock.
-Unlike many other lake trout fisheries, ice fishing for lake trout is prohibited in Upper Saranac Lake.
+Special angling regulations are in place for Upper Saranac Lake.
 These measures have led to a gradual improvement in the size structure of the lake trout population.
 Lake trout up 28 inches were netted in 1994 and many lakers were above the legal size limit.
 Natural reproduction of lake trout is minimal in Upper Saranac Lake, however, most lakers captured in 1994 had fin clips indicative of hatchery origin.